Rich2/openstrat/README.md

 Changing the number will also change the application for the Js build. that can be rebuilt in similar manner with the command:

-~ PlayJs/fastOptJS
+~ JsPlay/fastOptJS

-The file

 WebPages/fastPlay.html

 will display the results.
 Unlike with the reStart command, when you make a source file edit and save it, you will have to manually refresh the browser window after the fastOptJS command has finsihed the rebuild.
 To get an optomised Javascript executable run:

-PlayJs/fullOptJS

-The result can be seen in
+JsPlay/fullOptJS

 WebPages/fullPlay.html

-after the build has been completed.
+will display the results after the build has been completed.